 16.3 Implementing routes in ASP.NET MVC

 When you first create a new ASP.NET MVC project, two default routes are created with the project template (shown in listing 16.2).
 They are defined in Global.asax.cs.
-These routes cover:

-An ignore route to take certain URLs out of the ASP.NET MVC pipeline

-A generic dynamic route covering a standard /controller/action/id route
+These routes cover an ignore route to take certain URLs out of the ASP.NET MVC pipeline and a generic dynamic route covering a standard /controller/action/id route.

 Cueballs in code and text

-Listing 16.2 Default routes
+Listing 16.2 Implementing default routes

 public class MvcApplication : HttpApplication